The Balme Library: Ground floor

 Library users/visitors are required to deposit their bags, coats, umbrellas, etc. in the lockers provided at the main entrance.
-It must be noted that the library is not responsible for the security of the contents of such items deposited in the lockers.
+The library is not responsible for the security of the contents of such items deposited in the lockers.

 Reference Hall

 The library's enquiry desk is located here with library staff, who will answer all your questions about the library and its resources.
 Books to be borrowed or returned are also done in the Reference Hall.
 There are also PCs exclusively for searching for books in the UGCat (the library's online catalogue).
 Reference books including Encyclopaedias, Dictionaries, and Almanacs are also kept in this area.